Pam Grier: Personal life

 Grier met basketball player Ferdinand Lewis (Lew) Alcindor in 1969.
 Early in their relationship, he converted to Islam and changed his name to Kareem Abdul-Jabbar.
-Abdul-Jabbar proposed to Grier on the condition that she immediately convert to Islam.
+Abdul-Jabbar proposed to Grier on the condition that she immediately convert as well.
 Grier refused, and he married a different woman that day.

 Grier met the comedian Freddie Prinze while promoting her film Coffy in 1973.
 They began a relationship and considered marriage.
 Prinze wanted her to have his baby, but she was reluctant due to his history of depression and drug addiction.
 They remained in touch after their break-up.
 She was one of the last people Prinze spoke to before he died in 1977.

 Grier met the comedian Richard Pryor through her relationship with Prinze; they began dating after they were both cast in 1977's Greased Lightning.
 She helped Pryor learn to read and tried to extricate him from drug abuse.
 After six months of sobriety, he relapsed.
 In her memoir, Grier described how her sexual relationship with Pryor caused cocaine to enter her system.
 Grier confronted Pryor about protecting her health, but he refused to use a condom.
 Pryor married Deborah McGuire while dating Grier in 1977.

 Grier was formerly romantically linked to Jimmie "Big Wheel" Wheeler, a famous boxing promoter, and Soul Train host Don Cornelius.
 In 1998, Grier was engaged to RCA Records executive Kevin Evans, but the engagement ended in 1999.

 Grier was diagnosed with stage four cervical cancer in 1988, and was told she had 18 months to live.
 Through vigorous treatment, she recovered and has since been in remission.

 Grier lives on a ranch in Santa Fe, New Mexico.

 Although she is close with actor and Protestant minister Rosey Grier, she denies the rumor that they are related.

+During a 2026 appearance on The View, Grier claimed to have seen lynched bodies during her childhood in Columbus, Ohio.
+These comments stirred controversy, as America's Black Holocaust Museum reports that the final recorded lynching in Ohio took place in 1911, decades before Grier's birth.